 ‘It’s okay,’ he reassured me softly, but from further ahead.
 ‘We’re nearly there.
 Just… Be careful what you think.’

 ‘What?’
 Immediately I felt alarmed.
 ‘Why?
 John, where are we?
 What’s going to happen?
 I don’t want to be dead!’

 ‘Don’t worry.
-Just take things a step at a time, and think carefully, even cautiously, before you answer.
+Just take things a step at a time, and think very carefully, even cautiously, before you answer.
 Don’t rush into anything.’

 Then there was Freddie’s voice coming to me, smooth and calm.

 ‘Don’t listen to him, Dear Lady.
 Everything’s going to be perfectly all right.
-Just a formality, nothing to worry your little head about.’
+Just a formality, nothing to worry your pretty little head about.’